orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

     1. In the **More** menu at the top right, click on **View Logs**.
 1. In the scratch org, in the **Setup** menu at the top right (i.e. the gear icon), click on Developer Console.
 1. In the Developer Console, in the **Debug** menu at the top, click on **Open Execute Anonymous Window**.
-1. Copy/paste the code below into `fullname.avsc`.
+1. Copy/paste the code below into the Execute Anonymous Window.
     ```java
     String endpoint = 'callout:Orizuru/api/fullname';
     //Feel free to change this to your own name!